 - Consumables that will need to be disposed of and replaced

-10. Copper John Trout Fly – Best Trout Fly
+10. Copper John Trout Fly

 If you want high-quality, professionally made, hand-tied trout flies, check out the Copper John.
-Copper John is a famous fly designer and is extremely lifelike in their appearance.
+Copper John is a famous fly designer and is incredibly lifelike in their appearance.
 Even if you are a beginner at fly fishing, you will have success with a fly like this.

 Pros